jackbandy/ethical-issues-in-computing-fall-2025-uic/docs/in-progress/seat-shuffle-about.md

 With enough seats erased the constraints can become impossible to satisfy at once — a table of four has to split four ways, and those four destinations need at least twelve students between them.
 When that happens a ⚠️ appears in the top-right corner; hover it for an explanation of which rule ran out of room.
 The tool would rather say so than quietly break one of its own rules.

 The "loading" is purely for entertainment / amusement.
-The shuffle itself runs quickly (in constant time), but the spinner effect is fun to watch for a few seconds.
+The shuffle itself finishes in a few milliseconds (I think it's an NP problem, but the room is fixed at eight tables, so there is never too much to search) but the spinner effect is fun to watch for a few seconds.
 Same with the drawing animation.
 If you want more details, check out the javascript (`shuffle.js`) in the repository.
-It was largely coded by Copilot.
+It was largely written by Copilot.

 ## Constraints